Lily Sosa de Newton

 Lily Sosa de Newton at the Salón San Martín of the Legislature of Buenos Aires.

 Lily Sosa de Newton at the Salón San Martín of the Legislature of Buenos Aires.
 Next to her, Doc.
 María Rosa Pugliese.

 Lily Sosa de Newton with Mr. Diego Santilli and rabbi Sergio Bergman, in her house.

 Lily Sosa de Newton working at her office.

 Lily Sosa de Newton at Lena Szankay's Vernissage in the Centro de la Cooperación.

-Lily Sosa de Newton (October 24, 1920 — May 14, 2017) was an Argentine historian, biographer and essayist.
+Lily Sosa de Newton (October 24, 1920 – May 14, 2017) was an Argentine historian, biographer and essayist.
 She was a pioneer in historical research on Argentine women in different fields.
 She also wrote numerous biographies of historical figures.

-First Years
+Early life

 She was born on October 24, 1920, in Morón Province of Buenos Aires, a few kilometres from the capital.
 It was there where her paternal and maternal grandparents lived and where her parents had married.
 She had an older brother and a younger sister.
 Then they moved to the city of Buenos Aires, where she studied, first in the Liceo No. 1 and then as a teacher in the 'colegio de Adoratrices'.

-In 1938 she met Jorge Newton, journalist and writer.
-Later on she married this renowned Argentine historian, who urged her to investigate and write.
+In 1938 she met renowned Argentine historian Jorge Newton, journalist and writer.
+Later on she married him who urged her to investigate and write.
 They wrote together some titles in co-authorship, both books and newspaper articles.

 In 1941, newly married, they went to live in Santa Fe because her husband had been appointed editor of a new newspaper, Santa Fe de Hoy.
 They lived there for three years.